Remi-C/Remi-C.github.io/skills.md

 although all of my open source involvement was by email.

 I'm used to working in projects from large (several companies, my PhD) to small team (most of my research projects), to one person project (most of my woodworking projects).
+I'm also used to be a freelancer (consulting and training), and as such adapting fast to my client business context.

 ## Graphical design